 - Over 100 FDA approved appliances to choose from for each specific case

 - Can be worn when camping or in other environments where there is no electricity

 - Not as effective on its own when compared to CPAP in Severe Sleep Apnea patients

-- Possible side-effect of saliva build-up, changes in bite or teeth.
+- A possible side-effect of saliva build-up, changes in bite or teeth.

 - Muscle soreness

-Surgery increases the size of your airway by surgically removing tissues.
+The surgery increases the size of your airway by surgically removing tissues.
 The surgeon may remove tonsils, adenoids, or excess tissue at the back of the throat or inside the nose; the surgeon may also reconstruct the jaw.
-This procedure can be done using a scalpel, a laser, or a microwaving probe (radio frequency energy).
+This procedure can be done using a scalpel, a laser, or a microwaving probe (radiofrequency energy).

 - No need for CPAP or Oral appliance